dpays/esteem8app.github.io/docs/work-the-system/strategies/projects/Resume strategy driven information from pwc/README.md

  4. Review, feedback and discuss about resumes.
  5. Sythethise resumes in one markdown document.
  6. Review, feedback and discuss about document.
- 7. Create the document in /tools/strategy-planner/plugins/docname.md
+ 7. Create the document (1-5 pages) in /tools/strategy-planner/plugins/docname.md
    7.1 Move "plan-strategy-principles.md" document into a new folder called "docs/strategy-planner".
    7.2 Create the doc into "/plugins" into "docs/strategy-planner".
    7.3 From "plan-strategy-principles.md" link this new document.